AndrzejKebab/Group-Project-Tech-Demo/README.md

 ## Original Music not included, Isaac OST for preview purposes only.

-## Game will be available since end of the month.
+##The game will be available on itch.io by the end of the month.